Once there was a beautiful princess whose only ambition in life was to become a Werewolf.

 Now, had the princess wanted to become a Vampire, that would have been another story altogether.
 Vampires are often, in and of themselves, nobility.
 This does not give them the right, by human standards, to fang anyone in particular; but it certainly gives them a certain perspective (if not contempt) for the rules of ordinary Humans.

 Werewolves, however, are particularly law-abiding beasts, outside of the whole carnage and consumption things.
-They might slay a few dozen beings out of the sheer savage delight of serving the Moon, but they certainly aren’t going to tread upon the inalienable right of the highborn to not be nipped by beasts.
+They might slay a few dozen beings out of the sheer savage delight of serving the Moon, but they certainly aren’t going to tread upon the inalienable right of the highborn to not be nipped by quadrupeds.

 The princess, however, had a clever plan: she waited until the full moon, then covered herself with garlic.